 - Private Insurance - Call the number on the back of your insurance card listed under Mental Health/Substance Abuse/Behavioral Health.

-- Medical Assistance - Call Magellan Health Services at 877-769-9784 and they will direct you to the nearest treatment agency for an assessment.
+- Medical Assistance - Call Magellan Health Services at 877-769-9784 or one of the agencies listed above.

 - If your insurance denies treatment - Ask about Act 106 of 1989.
 Under most group insurance plans in Pennsylvania, you are entitled to certain alcohol and other drug treatment benefits.
 Act 106 requires most group health insurance policies drafted in the state of Pennsylvania - including HMOs and the Children's Health Insurance Program - to include mandated minimum benefits for treatment of alcohol and drug addiction.
 All treatment services must be provided in a program licensed by the Pennsylvania Department of Health specifically to provide alcohol and other drug treatment.

 - If you do not have insurance coverage - There may be County-funded treatment available.
 An assessment must take place with one of BCDAC, Inc.'s contracted providers.
 Call one of the agencies listed above.